jundalisay/sp/content/en/research/confucius/analects/chapter-12b.md

 {{< /l >}}

-Fan Ch'i, strolling with him over the ground below the place of the rain-dance, said to him, "I venture to ask how to raise the standard of virtue, how to reform dissolute habits, and how to discern what is illusory?"
+Fan Ch'i was strolling with him over the ground below the place of the rain-dance

-"Ah! a good question indeed!" he exclaimed.
+{{< r a="Fan Chi" >}}
+How can we:
+- raise the standard of virtue
+- reform dissolute habits
+- discern what is illusory?
+{{< /r >}}

+{{< l a="Confucius" >}}
-"Well, is not putting duty first, and success second, a way of raising the standard of virtue?
-And is not attacking the evil in one's self, and not the evil which is in others, a way of reforming dissolute habits?
+Ah!
+Good question!
+Putting duty first and success second is a way of raising the standard of virtue.

+Attacking the evil in one's self, and not the evil which is in others, is a way of reforming dissolute habits.

-And as to illusions, is not one morning's fit of anger, causing a man to forget himself, and even involving in the consequences those who are near and dear to him�is not that an illusion?"
-The same disciple asked him what was meant by "a right regard for one's fellow-creatures."
+And as to illusions, is not one morning's fit of anger, causing a man to forget himself, and even involving in the consequences those who are near and dear to him�is not that an illusion?
+{{< /l >}}

+{{< r a="Fan Chi" >}}
+What s meant by "a right regard for one's fellow-creatures"
+{{< /r >}}

 {{< l a="Confucius" >}}